MicrosoftDocs/visualstudio-docs/docs/extensibility/vsix-extension-schema-2-0-reference.md

 -   `Experimental` – Set this attribute to true if you have an extension that is currently installed for all users, but you are developing an updated version on the same computer.
 For example, if you have installed MyExtension 1.0 for all users, but you want to debug MyExtension 2.0 on the same computer, set Experimental="true".
 This attribute is available in Visual Studio 2015 Update 1 and later.

--   `Scope` – This attribute can take the value “Global” or “ProductExtension”:
+-   `Scope` – This attribute can take the value "Global" or "ProductExtension":

-    -   “Global” specifies that the installation is not scoped to a specific SKU.
+    -   "Global" specifies that the installation is not scoped to a specific SKU.
 For example, this value is used when an Extension SDK is installed.

-    -   “ProductExtension” specifies that a traditional VSIX Extension (version 1.0) scoped to individual Visual Studio SKUs is installed.
+    -   "ProductExtension" specifies that a traditional VSIX Extension (version 1.0) scoped to individual Visual Studio SKUs is installed.
 This is the default value.

 -   `AllUsers` – This optional attribute specifies whether this package will be installed for all users.
 By default, this attribute is false, which specifies that the package is per user.
 (When you set this value to true, the installing user must elevate to administrative privilege level to install the resulting VSIX.